Living on the Right Frequency

 Each individual’s dharma is laid out before the personality (the physical body) is born.
 Man’s free will on the physical plane does not influence the events in that particular incarnation.

-Concerning the connection of the soul:
+Regarding the connection of the soul:

 XVIII,65: Fix your mind on me.
 Love me.
 Worship and praise me.
 You, too, shall come to me.
 Honestly, I say to you: You are dear to me.